Audit UI

 The audit of login operations is presented separately from the audit of other operations.

 All login operations that occurred during the current session are represented as rows in the audit logins table.
-For any login operation the audit record consists of the fields that coincide with the columns of the audit logins table.
-Audit logins table is described in detail below.
+For any login operation, the audit record consists of the fields that coincide with the columns of the audit logins table.
+The table of audit logins is described in detail below.

 Column name | Description |